 With 21 challenging stages, including two timed individual trials, only the best will emerge victorious in the latest edition of Le Tour.

 It’s going to be an incredible Tour — so make sure you’re able to watch it with a VPN.

 Who Can Keep Hold of the Yellow Jersey?

 For the past couple of years, Le Tour has been dominated by the Brits of Team Sky.
-The current title holder and 2013 Chris Froome is still going strong, so he’d be our pick for another win in 2016.
+Chris Froome is still going strong, so he’d be our pick for another win in 2017.

 Then again, Romain Bardet came close to claiming the gold for the host nation, could Bardet or someone else beat Froome?